frictionlessdata/datapackage/data-packages/index.md

 * `url`: url of this data resource
 * `path`: unix-style ('/') relative path to the resource.
-Path MUST be a relative path, that is relative to the directory in which the descriptor file (`datapackage.json`) listing this file resides, or relative to the URI specified by the optional `base` property (if it is defined).
+Path MUST be a relative path, that is relative to the directory in which the descriptor file (`datapackage.json`) listing this file resides.
 * `data`: (inline) a field containing the data directly inline in the `datapackage.json` file.
 Further details below.

 <div class="alert" markdown="block">
 NOTE: the use of a `url` allows a data package to reference data not necessarily contained locally in the Data Package.
-Of course, the `path` attribute may still be used for Data Packages located online (in this case it determines the relative URL) in combination with the optional `base` property if it is defined.
+Of course, the `path` attribute may still be used for Data Packages located online -- in this case it determines the relative URL.
 </div>

 <div class="alert" markdown="block">